r03ert0/wp-tlkio/readme.txt

 * _offclass_        - Class to use for the message displayed when chat is off.
 The default class is `offmessage`
 * _activated_       - Message to show if the chat is activated while users are on the page
 * _deactivated_     - Message to show if the chat is deactivated while users are on the page
+* _starton_         - When option is set to "yes" the chat will default to on
+* _alwayson_        - When option is set to "yes" the chat will always be on and the admin bar will not appear.
 * _Offline Message_ - This can tell the users of your webpage that you currently have the on page chat turned off. ex.
 'Chat is scheduled for this/date/year.
 Come back then.'

 == Screenshots ==